cn0047/stash/ed/mySql/partitioning.md

 *MySQL 5.5*

-The user-selected rule by which the division of data is accomplished is known as a partitioning function This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
+The user-selected rule by which the division of data is accomplished is known as a partitioning function.
-MySQL 5.5 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
+<br>MySQL 5.5 does not support vertical partitioning, in which different columns of a table are assigned to different physical partitions.
+<br>This is known as horizontal partitioning—that is, different rows of a table may be assigned to different physical partitions.
-You cannot use MyISAM for one partition and InnoDB for another.
+<br>You cannot use MyISAM for one partition and InnoDB for another.
-MySQL partitioning cannot be used with the MERGE, CSV, or FEDERATED storage engines.
+<br>MySQL partitioning cannot be used with the MERGE, CSV, or FEDERATED storage engines.

 Partitioning Types: